TimL20/icinga2api_py/doc/14_Client.md

 The class `CachedResultSet` inherits from `ResultsFromRequest`.
 It uses a request to load the response (and it's results) on demand and reload it after a cache_time.
+Objects of this class have some specialized methods and properties:
+- The `cache_time` property to get/set the cache time.
+- The `invalidate()` method is there to reset the cache (to nothing).
+This way, the response is loaded for sure the next time it's accessed.
+- The `fixed()` method return a (by definition immutable) ResultSet of the results.
+This method was introduced if there might occur problems when reloading in the middle of usage in any other code.
+- The methods `hold`  and `drop` have a similar usecase.
+Call `hold` to disable reload on cache expiry, and call `drop` to re-enable it.
+The same is done when using a `CachedResultSet` as a context manager.
+  Note however, that calling `hold` does not assure that the results are not reloaded (e.g. it will reload after invalidate).
+  Determining if calling `drop` is needed to re-enable the standard cache functionality can be done with the property `held`.

 ### ResultList